 German engineers built electric lines in the 19th century.
 There also happen to be good breweries wherever the German people put down roots.

 President Porfirio Díaz introduced the telephone and greatly expanded the railway network.
-The old dictator had business interests all over the country but in a ranch out by Lake Chapala brought him to Guadalajara often.
+The old dictator had business interests all over the country but a ranch out by Lake Chapala brought him to Guadalajara often.

 In 1888 Porfirio Díaz inaugurated the Guadalajara extension of the Mexico City to El Paso, Texas route.
 The train lines grew for another hundred years and Guadalajara was an important hub.
 The Jose Cuervo tequila train out of Guadalajara lets you experience a piece of historic yet luxurious railroad technology.